 Future investment in manufacturing capacity and premises will be determined by long term growth prospects.
 Weak economic growth is expected to dampen UK domestic demand for manufacturers products.
-Under the terms of the renegotiated Brexit agreement, manufacturers are also likely to face reduced access to EU markets and supply chains post-Brexit.
+Under the terms of the renegotiated Brexit agreement, manufacturers are also likely to face reduced access to EU markets and supply chains post-Brexit on 31st January 2020.